 Away from Ardnacross, there is the challenge of Ben More best undertaken on a clear day and well worth the climb as the views from the top are spectacular.

 MacKinnon’s Cave and Fingal’s Cave are well worth the trip; both can be organised by local tour guides details of which will be found in all of our self-catering accommodation.
-There are two lochs at Ardnacross which can be used by arrangement for trout fishing.
+There is a loch at Ardnacross which can be used by arrangement for trout fishing.
 Salmon and sea fishing can also be arranged locally, either short trips for mackerel or longer day trips out to catch larger fish.
 The largest Skate ever caught was in the sound of Mull.

 Many people come to Mull to experience the wildlife.
 There are many ways you can do this from simply walking around Ardnacross, where as well as the farm animals you can see deer, otters and even golden eagles have been spotted, to going on a wildlife safari either on land or sea.
 We have seen dolphins playing in the bay visible from the Stables kitchen window.
 In the summer months you can enjoy an amazing trip to see puffins on the many smaller islands surrounding Mull and the spectacular beauty of Fingal’s Cave on Staffa.